Clinical Trial Glossary

-Discovery: Very early research conducted to help better understand a disease, identify new drug candidates, optimize drug compounds, and/or understand a the mechanism of action for a drug.
+Discovery: Very early research conducted to help better understand the disease, identify new drug candidates, optimize drug compounds, and/or understand the mechanism of action for a drug.

 Double-blind Study: Study where neither the patient or the investigator know if they are receiving the active medication or the placebo.

 Investigational Medicinal Product Dossier (IMPD): Regulatory filing in Europe to begin clinical testing in humans.

 Investigational New Drug (IND) Application: Regulatory filing in the United States to begin clinical testing in humans.

 Marketing Authorization Application (MAA)/New Drug Application (NDA): MAA is the regulatory filing to support a drug’s approval in the European Union (EU); NDA is the regulatory filing in the United States.

 Natural History Studies: Type of observational study designed to look at the course of a disease without any type of treatment or intervention (other than the standard of care).
 Natural history studies help researchers better understand the course of the disease over time and what demographic, genetic or environmental factors are associated with the disease progression.

 Phase 1: Studies in humans that assess the safety and toxicity of a treatment in a small group of healthy volunteers or patients with the disease of interest.